ansys/pyansys/doc/source/blog/2025-09-30-newsletter.rst

 Other updates
 =============

-The landing page is not the only section that has been revisited.
+The landing page is not the only section that has been enhanced.
 The top navigation bar contains now four main sections:

 -  `Home <../index>`_, for quickly accessing the main page of the project